CindyLinz/Coffee-svg2html_img/README.md

 + svg2html\_image(svg, array\_of\_ids, callback(array\_of\_images\_and\_bboxes))

   The difference with the first form are the **array\_of\_ids** and the parameter for the **callback**.
-  This form of the method will generate image object for each id.
+  This form of the method will generates image object for each id.
+  Not only the SVG node (and subtree) itself, but also its ancestor nodes and all the elements referenced by this subtree and their ancestor and all the elements referenced by this forest and over and over again.
+  So the visual effects should be preserved identical as they locates in the original SVG.

   - array\_of\_ids: